Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/03-MoreModels.md

 Continue working on the [Tutorial Part 3](https://docs.djangoproject.com/en/2.2/intro/tutorial03/) (Views & URLs) and [Homework 2](Projects/02-books-site).

+Fill out the [Vibe Check](https://make.sc/bew1.2-vibe-check) form to let your instructor know of any thoughts or feelings you'd like to share about the class!

 ## Additional Resources & Credits

 - [Many-to-Many Fields](https://docs.djangoproject.com/en/3.0/topics/db/examples/many_to_many/)